qiime2/docs/source/tutorials/moving-pictures.rst

 ANCOM can be applied to identify features that are differentially abundant (i.e. present in different abundances) across sample groups.
 As with any bioinformatics method, you should be aware of the assumptions and limitations of ANCOM before using it.
 We recommend reviewing the `ANCOM paper`_ before using this method.

 .. note::
    Differential abundance testing in microbiome analysis is an active area of research.
-There are two QIIME 2 plugins that can be used for this: ``q2-gneiss`` and ``q2-composition``.
-This section uses ``q2-composition``, but there is :doc:`another tutorial which uses gneiss <gneiss>` on a different dataset if you are interested in learning more.
+There is one QIIME 2 plugin that can be used for this: ``q2-composition`` (used in this section).

 ANCOM is implemented in the ``q2-composition`` plugin.
 ANCOM assumes that few (less than about 25%) of the features are changing between groups.
 If you expect that more features are changing between your groups, you should not use ANCOM as it will be more error-prone (an increase in both Type I and Type II errors is possible).
 Because we expect a lot of features to change in abundance across body sites, in this tutorial we'll filter our full feature table to only contain gut samples.
 We'll then apply ANCOM to determine which, if any, sequence variants and genera are differentially abundant across the gut samples of our two subjects.